merijn-weiss/mjs-jsonscraper/README.md

     ES_USERNAME=
     ES_PASSWORD=

-Once done you need to start 2 processeses:
+Once done you need to start 1 process

-1. node scrape/transform-load.js
+1. node mjs/main.js
-This will start an MQTT client that subscribes to topics as configured in default.json.
-Messages received will be transformed and stored into Elastic Search

-2. node scrape/main.js
 This will start a process that periodically will determine if there are new measurements on MJS that are not yet in Elastic Search.
-Data is retrieved and published in the MQTT topic as defined in default.json
+Data is retrieved and published on the MJS index as defined in default.json